Sweetwater, Tennessee

-Sweetwater is a city in Monroe and McMinn counties in the U.S. state of Tennessee, and the most populous city in Monroe County.
-The population was 5764 at the 2010 census and 6,312 at the 2020 census.
+Sweetwater is a city in Monroe and McMinn Counties in the U.S. state of Tennessee, and the most populous city in Monroe County.
+As of the 2020 census, its population was 6,312.
 Sweetwater is the home of the Craighead Caverns which contains the Lost Sea, the United States' largest underground lake.
-In 2022, TravelMag named Sweetwater one of Tennessee’s Ten Most Charming Cities.
+In 2022, TravelMag named Sweetwater one of Tennessee's "Ten Most Charming Cities".

 History

-A legend states that the town's name originated from settlers’ descriptions of area springs.
+A legend states that the town's name originated from settlers' descriptions of area springs.

 Sweetwater was established in the 1850s on a series of lots sold by Isaac Lenoir (1807–1875), a local politician and son of the founder of Lenoir City (located a few miles to the northeast in Loudon County).
 Sweetwater was officially incorporated in 1875.